Theater des Lebens

 Semper tried to give form to a possible compromise.
 The final designs for the amphitheatrical auditorium itself were monumental but also democratic, with 1500 spectators arranged in eighteen rows of seats.
 Undoubtedly, the reference was to the classical Greek theatre and its popular ritual function.
 The city of Munich, however, became an impossible location for the desired stage.
 The small Bavarian city of Bayreuth was a more promising site for the renaissance of German culture.

-… the design of the auditorium, like that of its precursors in Munich, derived from the amphitheatrical model that Wagner had long championed; based on the outdoor theatres of classical Greece, it invoked Greek culture along with its democratic associations of the VOLK.
-Steeply raked, the rows of seats form a unified architectonic mass, their fan shape ensuring that even the seats at the ends of the rows would offer full views of the stage (ivi, 53).
+The design of the auditorium, like that of its precursors in Munich, derived from the amphitheatrical model that Wagner had long championed; based on the outdoor theatres of classical Greece, it invoked Greek culture along with its democratic associations of the VOLK.
+Steeply raked, the rows of seats form a unified architectonic mass, their fan shape ensuring that even the seats at the ends of the rows would offer full views of the stage (Koss 2010, 50-53).

 George Bernard Shaw enthusiastically observed: